turingschool/backend-curriculum-site/module3/lessons/exercises/building_an_api.md

 $ bundle exec rake db:create
 ```

-Add `gem 'rspec-rails'` to your Gemfile.
+Add `gem 'rspec-rails'` to your :development, :test block in your Gemfile.

 ```sh
 $ bundle